 It only started to make some semblance of sense when I remembered that Liverpool football club hired Roy Hodgson as manager in July 2010.

 So the only lesson here is one I already knew: that football clubs make mistakes.
 But in the case of Manchester United hiring David Moyes there didn’t seem to be any logical reasons as to why they would make such a gaffe.

 Compared with Hodgson’s hiring by Liverpool, the hiring of Moyes becomes even more indefensible when you analyse the state of the respective clubs at the time both men were given their jobs.
 Liverpool were mired in a boardroom civil war and a fight for their existence, while being run by a combination of footballing illiterates and financial chancers trying to make a name for themselves by making footballing decisions.
-They felt empowered to do so as we were coming off a season in which we floundered in Europe, the league and both domestic cups.
-There was a clear division, perhaps not equal, but a significant portion of our fanbase who wanted a change of manager, god knows why.
+They felt empowered to do so as we were coming off a season in which the club floundered in Europe, the league and both domestic cups.
+There was a clear division, perhaps not equal, but a significant portion of the fanbase wanted a change of manager, god knows why.
 United didn’t have any of these excuses.
 They’re one of the best run clubs in the world.
 They’re the current league champions.
 Yes replacing Ferguson was always going to be hard, but they could’ve and should’ve done better than David Moyes, especially as Ferguson informed the club of his decision to retire well in advance of the summer.